-As of August 10th, officials in Dallas County have confirmed 639 total cases, 9 deaths and approximately 504 recovered in the City of Balch Springs.
+As of July 22nd, officials in Dallas County have confirmed 461 total cases and 6 deaths in the city of Balch Springs.
+The new death was a man in his 90’s who had been hospitalized with no underlying health conditions.
 Dallas County Health and Human Services have confirmed the cases and will be conducting contact tracing on individuals who may have been in contact with these patients.
 Officials from The City of Balch Springs and Dallas County will continue to monitor the situation.

 The following precautions include:

 - Washing your hands thoroughly with soap and water often.
 If soap and water are not available use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid touching your face, nose, eyes with unwashed hands.

 - If at all possible, stay home and make shopping trips that are a brief.
 Practice social distancing of at least 6ft when going out in public.
 Stay home if you are sick or have any symptoms of the virus.

 - Wear a cloth face mask.
 Do NOT use face mask intended for First Responders or Health Care Workers.